 6. Must show the physicians printed name, professional title/degree, include a signature and include their email address.

 2. Send this letter to the ISSS as soon as possible by submitting an e-form in iHawk (click the blue login button and log in with your HawkID and password).
-Go to "Other Services" list for "illness/ medical condition."
+Go to "Other Services" and complete the "Part-Time Authorization" e-form.

 Medical Letter Template